koufothimios/stathis_project/readme.md

-Photo Gallery Homepage with dynamic display of photos
+Photo Gallery Homepage with dynamic display of photos - Work in progress

 # Laravel PHP Framework